input-output-hk/log-classifier/USAGE.md

 4. Next, import the requests you require.

-With your Postman application running, go to the address [here](https://www.getpostman.com/collections/018eec85b244921f8b52) and simply confirm the import.
+ Go to the address [here](https://www.getpostman.com/collections/018eec85b244921f8b52) and simply copy the url in the address bar.

+-Next with your Postman application running, click the import button at the top of the Postman Application -Select the Import From Link Tab
+-Paste the link you just copied into this text field -Click the import button

 The result should be seen on the left window called "Collections".